Running Windows executables from Linux

 When the user tries to execute a Windows process, the kernel will launch /init with the Windows process's command line as arguments.

 To start a new Windows process /init needs to connect to an interop server.
-Interop servers are Linux processes that have an hvsocket connection to Windows processes (either wsl.exe or wslhost.exe processes) and that can launch Windows executables.
+Interop servers are special Linux processes that act as bridges between Linux and Windows.
+They maintain secure communication channels (through hvsocket connections) with Windows processes (wsl.exe or wslhost.exe) to launch Windows executables.

 Inside Linux, each session leader, and each instance of init has an associated interop server, which is serving via an unix socket under /run/WSL.